Alwynblake/lab-09-back-end/README.md

 Number and name of feature: #1

-Estimate of time needed to complete: 5 hours
+Estimate of time needed to complete: 1hr
-Start time: 9:00
+Start time: 9

-Finish time: 1:30
+Finish time: 10

-Actual time needed to complete: 4 hours 30 minutes
+Actual time needed to complete: 1

 -
+Number and name of feature: #2

+Estimate of time needed to complete: 1hr
+Start time: 10

+Finish time: 11:45

+Actual time needed to complete: 1:45
+-
+Number and name of feature: #3

+Estimate of time needed to complete: 1hr
+Start time: 11:45

+Finish time: 1:45

+Actual time needed to complete: 2 hours